Help with Handwriting

-Imagine a handwriting lesson without worksheets!
-Forget queuing for the photocopier and writing over letters on a sheet, try these engaging activities instead!
+Do you have a child who struggles with handwriting?
+Are they bored of handwriting sheets?
+Forget writing over letters on a worksheet and try these engaging activities instead!

 What is expected of children's handwriting?

 The early learning goals state that children in reception should:

 write recognisable letters, most of which are correctly formed.

 The year one English curriculum objectives state that children should: